Long-Term Disability Insurance

 Footnotes, Additional Details & Disclaimers

-¹If you decline coverage during your initial eligibility period and want to elect coverage or increase coverage at a later date, you are required to complete and submit an Evidence of Insurability application, which must be approved by Sun Life prior to coverage taking effect.
+3If you decline coverage during your initial eligibility period and want to elect coverage or increase coverage at a later date, you are required to complete and submit an Evidence of Insurability application, which must be approved by Sun Life prior to coverage taking effect.
 For additional information, contact the PEF Membership Benefits Program.

 This product web page is intended to provide an overview of the benefits available from the PEF Membership Benefits Program and is not a complete description of plan provisions.
 Review of this product web page does not certify eligibility for benefits under this plan.
 For complete plan details, including limitations and exclusions that may affect benefits, please refer to your certificate.

 This policy provides disability income insurance only.
 It does NOT provide basic hospital, basic medical, or major medical insurance as defined by the New York State Department of Financial Services.
-The expected benefit ratio for this policy is 75.8%.
-This ratio is the portion of future premiums that the company expects to return as benefits, when averaged over all people with this policy.

-In New York, group insurance policies are underwritten by Sun Life and Health Insurance Company (U.S.) (Lansing, MI) under Policy Form Series 13-GP-LF-01, 13-LF-C-01, 13-GP-LH-01, 13-ADD-C-01, 13-LTD-C-01, 13-STD-C-01, 06P-NY-DBL, 07-NYSL REV 7-12, GP-A, GC-A, 12-GP-SD-01, 13-SD-C-01, 12-GP-01, 12-AC-C-01, 12-GPPort-01, 13-LFPort-C-01, 13-ADDPort-C-01, 12-STDPort-C-01, 12-ACPort-C-01 and 13-SDPort-C-01.
+In New York, group insurance policies are underwritten by Sun Life and Health Insurance Company (U.S.) (Lansing, MI) under Policy Form Series 12-DI-C-01, 16-DI-C-01, 15-GP-01, 13-GP-LH-01, 13-LTD-C-01, 13-STD-C-01, 06P-NY-DBL, 12-GPPort-01, and 12-STDPort-C-01.